greghab/vantageProCodeRepo/README.md

 ## Questions:

 - :question: Do we have to keep track of current draw and battery status (Page 2)?
+  - He said we probably don't have to worry about this.

 - :question: Do we have to be aware of external temperatures to ensure we are in safe operating temperatures (Page 2)?
+  - Probably not.

 - :question: Do we have to simulate the various display modes of the console.
 We transmit the data to the console, which displays it.
 (Page 3)?
+  - This is in part 2 of the assignment.

  - :question: This thing has a solar panel.
 Do we have to simulate that?
+   - Probably not.

  - :question: This thing communicates to the console (the display) via wireless communication.
 Do we have to factor in a delay of our output because of the transmission time?
+   - Probably not.

 ## What we're doing:
 You are going to develop the core software for the [Wireless Vantage Pro2 Integrated Sensor Suite](https://www.davisinstruments.com/product/wireless-vantage-pro2-integrated-sensor-suite/) (ISS)